Skip to content

 You can log trial-level metadata, such as learning curves or diagnostic charts, to a separate run for each trial.

-To find and explore all the runs for the hyperparameter sweep later, you can create a study-level run as well as trial-level runs inside of the objective function, then connect these with a custom ID.
+To find and explore all the runs for the hyperparameter sweep later, you can create a trial-level run inside of the objective function and a study-level run outside, then connect these using the study name.

 Inside of the objective function, you need to: